 A DUI (driving under the influence) or DWI (driving while intoxicated) is not among the crimes that automatically bars a person from naturalized U.S. citizenship.
 (Those are described at Crimes That Will Prevent You From Receiving U.S. Citizenship.)
 With a simple DUI or DWI on your police record (that is, not one that's mixed in with other crimes or aggravating factors such as it being a "crime of violence"), it is theoretically possible to apply for and receive U.S. citizenship.

 Even if the court didn't order it, someone with a DUI or DWI on record would do well to enter a treatment program, and obtain a certificate or letter showing satisfactory completion.
-Any other evidence that you have turned your life around is worth pulling toegether, as well.
+Any other evidence that you have turned your life around is worth pulling together and submitting to USCIS, as well.

 With or without a DUI on your record, in order to become a naturalized U.S. citizen, you will have to show that you are a person of "good moral character," particularly in the last five years before you applied.
-For most applicants, that’s a simple matter of proving that they haven’t committed any crimes and have been responsible members of the community and paid any required child support.
+(That time period lowers to three years for people who can apply early based on an exception, most commonly marriage to and residence with a U.S. citizen.)
+For most applicants, that's a simple matter of proving that they haven't committed any crimes and have been responsible members of the community and paid any required child support.

 But someone with a DUI or DWI on record will have to work even harder to prove good moral character, for example by submitting proof of volunteer activities, membership in a church or other house of religious worship, and anything else relevant.